k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-0/Operating.md

 ./k2space.sh start spacename
 ```

-After starting a Space, you will need to wait until Traefik processes the new configuration and Fabric starts; otherwise, you may experience 404 and 502 errors temporarily.
+After starting a Space, you will need to wait until Traefik processes the new configuration and Fabric starts; otherwise, you may experience temporary 404 and 502 errors.

 **Stopping a Space**